longndt/react-course/react-javascript/lesson2-component-hook/theory/theory2.md

 - Function components are the modern standard (use these)
 - Props pass data from parent to child (immutable)
 - Children prop allows flexible component composition
-- PropTypes define clear component contracts and runtime validation
+- PropTypes provide runtime type checking for JavaScript

 **Essential Hooks:**
 - `useState` - Manage component state